BeerMetalPC/BeerMetalPC.com-Jekyll---DEPRECATED-/_posts/2023-11-26-Goodbye-GMail-hello-Zoho.md

 * this unordered seed list will be replaced by the toc {:toc}

 In October 2021 I jumped from freebie GMail to business-class email provider Zoho.
 We have been living in the age of cloud computing and "free" services (in exchange for harvesting your data) for some time now.
-Paying for so basic a tool as personal email no longer sits well with most consumers, but I've since seen tangible benefits from moving from Gmail to a paid service.
+Paying for so basic a tool as personal email no longer sits well with most consumers, but I've since seen tangible benefits from moving from GMail to a paid service.

-In this post, I'll talk through this decision, lessons learned, and provide resources that were helpful in making the switch.
+In this post, I'll talk through this decision to move away from GMail, the lessons learned, and provide links to Zoho documentation that were helpful in making the switch.
+This post is not sponsored, I do not receive any incentive from Zoho.
+I just think that this was a worthwhile switch in email providers, and thus worth writing down for others who may take the same decision.

 ## Why Move?